Reviews You Can Rely On

 Durability

-As is typical for most wool and wool blends that we've tested, durability is not this layer's strong suit.
+As is typical for most wool and wool blends, durability is not this layer's strong suit.
 Even though almost half of the Intraknit is made up of tougher synthetic material, the weakest link is still the delicate wool.
-In our harsh abrasion test, we were able to rip open fairly large holes in the fabric — again: not uncommon for wool/wool blends of any thickness.
+In our harsh abrasion test, I was able to rip open fairly large holes in the fabric.
+Again, not uncommon for wool/wool blends of any thickness.
 Underneath a mid and outer layer would be the best place for this layer to live out a long, fruitful life.

-In our tests, we found the quality and stitching to be top-notch, as we expect from this reputable brand.
+In our tests, I found the quality and stitching top-notch, as expected from this reputable brand.
 Multiple washings created a bit of fuzz on the surface, but nothing out of the ordinary for a Merino wool blend shirt.
-This would be a base layer you would want to absolutely avoid putting into the clothes dryer at any heated temperature, given both wool and elastane are part of the fabric blend.
-Wool has a tendency to both shrink and lose its form; elastane will lose its elasticity when exposed to heat.
+You want to absolutely avoid putting this top into the clothes dryer at any heated temperature, given both wool and elastane are part of the fabric blend.
+Wool tends to both shrink and lose its form; elastane will lose its elasticity when exposed to heat.

 smartwool intraknit thermal merino - our harsh abrasion test cut right through the exterior layer of the...